vonunwerth/simple-reachability/README.md

 Make sure you provide the name of the file you want to run in the *visualization.yaml*.

 Now you can visualize the workspace by adding a *Marker* with the topic ```/visualize_workspace/visualization_marker``` in RVIZ.

+In the config file you can modify which part of the workspace you can see.
+For example you could cut it to only see the *LEFT_HEMISPHERE* for better visualization.